datatyro/site/datascience.md

     * If you are feeling adventurous, [Linear Algebra Done Wrong](https://www.math.brown.edu/~treil/papers/LADW/LADW_2017-09-04.pdf), by Sergei Treil (Brown University), is a more advanced introduction.

 * All of the machinery we built in this chapter you get for free if you use [NumPy](http://www.numpy.org/).
 (You get a lot more too, including much better performance.)

+## 5.Statistics
+* [SciPy](https://www.scipy.org/), [pandas](http://pandas.pydata.org/), and [StatsModels](http://www.statsmodels.org/) all come with a wide variety of statistical functions.

+* Statistics is *important*.
+(Or maybe statistics are important?)
+If you want to be a better data scientist, it would be a good idea to read a statistics textbook.
+Many are freely available online, including:

+    * [Introductory Statistics](https://open.umn.edu/opentextbooks/textbooks/introductory-statistics), by Douglas Shafer and Zhiyi Zhang (Saylor Foundation)

+    * [OnlineStatBook](http://onlinestatbook.com/), by David Lane (Rice University)

+    * [Introductory Statistics](https://openstax.org/details/introductory-statistics), by OpenStax (OpenStax College)